Air Algérie Flight 5017: Sequence of events based on flight data recorder analysis

-AH5017's speed then decreased further until 210 kn, nearly to its stall speed.
+AH5017's speed then decreased further to 210 kn, nearly to its stall speed.
 The Mach indicator needle was close to vertical, and such a reading should have been noticed by the flight crew, who then should have put the plane into a descent.
 However, they only made an input on the thrust lever.
 This was the correct action when there was a problem with the EPR system, but this action alone was not the reaction expected of a crew in an approach to stall.
 They should have put the aircraft into a descent.
 They did notice that there was a problem in AH5017's EPR.
-The autothrottle then disengaged, at the speed of 203 kn.
+The autothrottle then disengaged, at a speed of 203 kn.
 The "SPEED LOW" warning then appeared on the cockpit screen but the flight crew were slow to react because they were handling contact with Niamey ACC.
 At this point, the autopilot was still engaged.

 When the speed reached 200 kn, the stick shaker triggered, followed three seconds later by the stall warning.
-From this time onwards, Captain Comerón’s side loudspeaker only broadcast the "STALL" warning, while that on First Officer Gost’s side alternated the "STALL" warning with the other warnings that were active.
+From this time onwards, Captain Comerón's side loudspeaker only broadcast the "STALL" warning, while that on First Officer Gost's side alternated the "STALL" warning with the other warnings that were active.
 When a stall happens, the crew should disconnect the autopilot and execute the stall recovery procedure.
 Neither actions were taken by the crew, indicating that they did not know that a stall had happened in-flight.
 In order to maintain altitude, the autopilot then commanded a continuous nose-up movement of the trimmable horizontal stabilizer and the elevators.
 This resulted in an increase in the angle of attack of up to 24°, or 13° above the stall angle of attack in the event conditions, as well as the broadcast of several "STABILIZER MOTION" warnings.
-Both engines suffered a surge probably due to the plane's high angle of attack and their RPMs decreased to values close to idle.
+Both engines suffered a surge probably due to the plane's high angle of attack, their RPMs decreased to values close to idle.
 This surge may have been noticed by the crew.
 There was no sign of a reaction by the crew other than the throttle movements, until the disconnection of the autopilot which occurred 25 seconds after the triggering of the stick shaker.
 The speed was then 162 kn, and the altitude had decreased by about 1,150 ft.
 The plane was banking to the left and its pitch was decreasing.
 The crew applied input mainly to roll to the right to bring the wings level.
 At the same time they applied mainly nose up inputs, contrary to the inputs required to recover from a stall, and continued to do so until impact with the ground.